If you need immediate assistance, please call our 24 hour help line: 800.600.SAFE (7233)

 • twisting words around

-• forcing partner to use drugs and alcohol
+• forcing partner to use drugs and alcohol.

 • destroying personal property/sentimental items